Before The Dawn

 It’s Tucker’s up close and personal experience with evil that’s made him perfect for Samantha Dark’s experimental profiling division in the FBI.
 Samantha wants agents who have personal ties with killers, who have unique insights into the minds of monsters.
 And when women start turning up murdered with the same MO used by the Iceman, Tucker is sent back to Louisiana to investigate.

 The last person he expects to see is his ex-lover, Dawn.
-Ten full years have passed since the night that Tucker faced down his brother…and since he last saw Dawn.
+Seven years have passed since the night that Tucker faced down his brother…and since he last saw Dawn.
 But the dark need still burns just as hot between Tucker and Dawn.
 As they grapple with a desire that never died, they must also face the shared shadow from their pasts.
 Both Tucker and Dawn have the same question—has Jason Frost come back from the dead to hunt again?
 And this time, will he succeed in killing the victim who got away?

 Dawn took a step forward and she shut the door behind her.